Fire Emblem: Path of Radiance: Reception

 In Japan during its opening week, Path of Radiance sold 100,357 copies, selling through 64.16% of its initial shipment.
 By the end of 2005, the game had sold 156,413 copies.
 In its UK debut, it reached the top of the GameCube charts.
-Although no exact sales figures have been published, Nintendo cited the game as being among its successful GameCube titles for 2005.
+Although no exact sales figures have been published, Nintendo identified the game as being among its successful GameCube titles for 2005.
 According to the developers, the fact that it was released near the end of the GameCube's lifespan affected sales, but it still managed to help sell the hardware and convinced Nintendo that the Fire Emblem series had selling power on home consoles.

 Reception of the game was generally positive: on aggregate site Metacritic, it received a score of 85/100 based upon 42 critic reviews.
 In IGNs GamerMetrics List for 2005 and GameSpots 2005 Readers' Choice award, Path of Radiance was at #2 in their respective lists behind Resident Evil 4.
 The game was among those nominated at the 2006 Golden Joystick Awards in the "Nintendo Game of the Year" category.
 The game was named by GamesRadar was one of the best GameCube games of all time in 2014, and Destructoid listed it among the five best Fire Emblem games in the series in 2013.
 During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Path of Radiance for "Role-Playing Game of the Year", which was ultimately awarded to Jade Empire.